-Your submission will be reviewed by the Community Education Coordinator and selected based on a number of factors including, but not limited to: course interest, instructor experience and references. if selected, you will be contacted directly and invited to submit your detailed course information.
+Your submission will be reviewed by the Community Education Coordinator and selected based on a number of factors including, but not limited to: course interest, instructor experience and references. if selected, you will be contacted directly and invited to submit your course proposal.

 Submit Your Course Information:

-The Community Education course season runs from September through December of each year.
+The Community Education course season runs from February – June and September – December of each year.

-The following information will be required upon submitting the detailed Course Information Form:
+The following information will be required upon submitting the Course Proposal Form: